Deta-Cold/delta-firmware/docs/common/message-workflows.md

 ## CipherKeyValue

-Cipher key value provides symmetric encryption in the Trezor device, where the key doesn't exit the device, and where the user might be forced to confirm the encryption/decryption on the display.
+Cipher key value provides symmetric encryption in the detahard device, where the key doesn't exit the device, and where the user might be forced to confirm the encryption/decryption on the display.
 The data sent to the device are The following data are BIP-32 derivation path,